svanderburg/php-sbdata/README.md

   valid natural number value.
 * `AcceptableFileNameField`.
 Displays a text field with a valid file name on UNIX and Windows.
+* `DutchZipCodeField`.
+Displays a text field with a valid Dutch zip code.
 * `MetaDataField`.
 Includes meta data (typically foreign keys) in a form that can be used as meta data for the key link fields.